HPM573/HW_08/README.md

 How do you interpret the confidence intervals you reported in Problem 1?

 **Problem 3: How many simulation runs are needed?
 (Weight 1):**
-Suppose that we would like to half length of our estiamted expected reward to be at most $2.
+Suppose that we would like the half length of our estiamted expected reward to be at most $2.
 How many simulation runs should we obtain?

 **Problem 4: Casino Owner versus Gamblers (Weight 3).** Analyze this game from the perspectives of:
 1. The casino owner who gets to play this game many times, and